 You can see more detail on Microsoft Doc.

-How to Check if Device Supports in Windows 10
+How to Check if Device Supports in Windows 11 and 10

-Here is How to check if device Supports in Windows 10 –
+Here is How to check if device Supports in Windows 11 or 10 –

 Now, Modern Standby feature is available only to a limited number of systems.
 But well, finding out if you have this attribute is quite easy, really.
 Here are the steps you need to follow in order to check whether your system had the Modern Standby feature: